sahitid/leaders-letters/letters/how-i-ran-out-of-chairs-at-my-last-hack-club-meeting.md

 ![a slack message from deet at 8:33 pm reads: "hey sahiti, lol this is a wild idea but i think it would be amazing if we could make it work!!"](https://cloud-jsqnd5vlf-hack-club-bot.vercel.app/0image.png)

+[hack club](https://hackclub.com/) is the largest community of teen hackers online, support by the club leaders who run their own technology (coding) clubs at their own school or community. it’s completely free to join, but is a huge network of likeminded teens and space with made cool technology grant projects such as [onboard](https://hackclub.com/onboard/) and [boba drops](https://boba.hackclub.com/).

 dieter’s plan was simple (though i still had my many doubts): 1. it included me having the most epic club meeting ever 2. it meant him flying all the way from vermont (where he was the videographer at hack club hq) and 3. creating the most viral, all-around fire documentary on what it meant to be a club leader (something that hack club didn’t have yet).

 but like all crazy, wild hack club ideas, we said “let’s go for it”.